Creamy…and cheesy with a roasted boldness and a hint of fresh thyme. Mmmm. This roasted cauliflower onion soup warms you up on a cold day.

 - Add roasted cauliflower and onion to garlic and thyme mixture.

-- Add 2 cups of chicken broth.
+- Add 2 cups of vegetable or chicken broth.

 - Turn heat to high until mixture boils then reduce and simmer for about 15-20 minutes.